wordofwarning/wordofwarning.org/current/2014-spring/kindle/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Kindle Theater" # the name of the artist or company
+artist: "Kindle Theatre" # the name of the artist or company
 show: "A Journey Round My Skull" # the name of the show
 artist_size: 1
 show_size: 3